Contact:+233 (0) 200955020 | +233 (0) 20 320 1141

 The Background:

-The well-being of a nation thrives on efficient and sustainable management of natural resources; however, climate change and its impacts on various sectors cause havoc to the environment which feeds into an attempt to achieve the United Nations Sustainable Development Goals (SDGs).
-There was therefore the need to establish a specialized university to provide education and research in areas such as sustainable agriculture, water resource management, and renewable energy, contributing to better resource stewardship.
+The well-being of a nation thrives on efficient and sustainable management of natural resources.
+However, climate change and its impacts on various sectors cause havoc to the environment which feeds into an attempt to achieve United Nations Sustainable Development Goals (SDGs).
+To address and alleviate local and global challenges, there is often a need for informed and effective environmental policies involving the local communities in sustainable development initiatives.

 It is incumbent on the nation to train a new generation of professionals with the skills and knowledge to tackle issues related to the environment and sustainability.
-It was therefore imperative to establish a university dedicated to environmental and sustainable development that can collaborate with other institutions, organizations, and researchers globally, fostering a more comprehensive approach to addressing environmental issues that confront the nation.
+It was therefore imperative to establish a University dedicated to environmental and sustainable development that can collaborate with other institutions, organizations, and researchers globally, fostering a more comprehensive approach to addressing environmental issues that confront the nation.
 Hence, the birth of University of Environment and Sustainable Development (UESD).

 The Conception of UESD